-When a complaint is received, the Vice President of Student Services or his or her designee reviews the grievance.
+When a complaint is received, the Provost or his or her designee reviews the grievance.
 If a complaint is received that alleges a student has engaged in behavior that would violate the College's Sexual Violence Policy, the complaint will be immediately forwarded to the appropriate College Title IX Coordinator or Deputy Coordinator.
-All other complaints will be evaluated by the Vice President of Student Services or his or her designee to determine the disciplinary action, if any.
+All other complaints will be evaluated by the Provost or his or her designee to determine the disciplinary action, if any.